-Matt Henry (born 1973) lives and works in Auckland, New Zealand.
-He received his MFA from Melbourne’s RMIT university in 2008 and his work is held in public and private collections including the Chartwell Collection, Auckland Art Gallery Toi o Tāmaki; Wallace Arts Trust; New Zealand Ministry of Foreign Affairs & Trade; Elevation Capital Art Collection and the Dunedin Public Art Gallery.
+Matt Henry (born 1973) lives and works in Wellington, New Zealand.
+He received his MFA from Melbourne’s RMIT University in 2008 and his work is held in public and private collections including the Chartwell Collection, Auckland Art Gallery Toi o Tāmaki; Wallace Arts Trust; New Zealand Ministry of Foreign Affairs & Trade; Elevation Capital Art Collection and the Dunedin Public Art Gallery.

 Henry’s work draws upon the languages of design and abstraction examining formal connections between non-objective abstraction, design and architecture.
 His often paradoxically mimetic form of reductive art considers contextual shifts through scale, materiality and situation in order to explore histories and contradictions imbedded in the minimalist idiom.

 Selected solo and group exhibitions include: Space Suit, Dunedin Public Art Gallery (2018); Analogues, Starkwhite, Auckland (2017); Long Division, Govett-Brewster Art Gallery, New Plymouth (2016); Personal Recordings, Goya Curtain, Tokyo (2016); Structural Relief, Te Tuhi Centre for the Arts, Auckland (2014-15); High Fidelity, Starkwhite, Auckland (2013); Elsewhere, Dunedin Public Art Gallery (2012-13); From the series 16:9, Sydney Non Objective (2012); Vernacular Painting, Starkwhite, Auckland (2011) and User Friendly, Te Tuhi Centre for the Arts, Auckland (2011).